PsyTeachR/book-template/docs/01-setup.md

 Add appendices in the same way as chapters.
 Just name them following the pattern `appendix-a-name.Rmd`.

 The file `appendix-0.Rmd` just contains the appendix header that groups appendices together (`# (APPENDIX) Appendices {-}`).
 You don't need to edit this, but you can delete this file if you are not going to use appendices.

+## Automatic setup scripts

+Every .Rmd file automatically runs two scripts to load libraries you'll probably use on every page and set consistent styles for figures across books.
+The code is located in separate files, so you can make updates in a single place that affect every chapter.

+If there is a package you'll need in every chapter, you can add it to `R/my_setup.R`.
+Don't edit `R/psyteachr_setup.R`; this file is likely to need periodic updating and it is easier to just replace it than to figure out what changes you made.
+Any code in `R/my_setup.R` will be loaded after and overrule code in `R/psyteachr_setup.R` (e.g., if you want to set a different ggplot theme — but please don't!).